victor-malheiro/sql_portfolio_project/README.md

 ```
 SELECT location, date, total_cases, new_cases, total_deaths, population
 FROM CovidDeaths
-WHERE location = 'Portugal' and new_cases is not NULL
+WHERE location = 'Portugal' AND new_cases IS NOT NULL
 ORDER BY date

 SELECT location, date, total_cases, new_cases, total_deaths, population
 FROM CovidDeaths
-WHERE location = 'Portugal' and total_deaths is not NULL
+WHERE location = 'Portugal' AND total_deaths IS NOT NULL
 ORDER BY date
 ```